arushree16/digiwallet/README.md

 - **Authentication**: JWT (JSON Web Tokens) and Firebase Authentication
 - **Security**: bcrypt for password hashing, Helmet for HTTP security

+## Security Notice

+:warning: **Never commit your Firebase service account JSON or other secret key files to version control!**

+- The `.gitignore` is configured to prevent this, but always double-check before pushing code.
+- Use `.env.example` to document required environment variables (never secrets).

 ## Firebase Authentication

 DigiWallet now supports Firebase Authentication for secure and scalable user login.
 Users can sign in using Google, email/password, and other providers via Firebase.
 The backend verifies Firebase ID tokens and associates them with wallet accounts.